-Due to the success of my first four books on eCommerce best practice, I have begun writing my fifth book in the "Best Practice Series" titled "The Best Practice Checkout Experience".
+Due to the success of my first five books on eCommerce best practice, I have begun writing my fifth book in the "Best Practice Series" titled "The Best Practice Checkout Experience".

-Due to the sheer size of this subject matter, I will be sharing snippets of my research and findings that can immediately help retailers in improving checkout experiences so as to reduce the high bailouts being seen globally in online retail which is averaging around the 70% range.
+Due to the sheer size of this subject matter, I will be sharing snippets of my research and findings that can immediately help retailers improve their checkout experiences, thereby reducing the high bailouts being seen globally in online retail, which average around the 70% range.

-This means, of the 100 consumers who start a checkout process, only 30 will go all the way through and complete a transaction.
-This is extremely low and if done right, checkouts should be converting in the 50% range.
-I know this because I have had the privilege in designing shopping cart experiences and have achieved 50% conversion rates.
+This means that of the 100 consumers who initiate a checkout process, only 30 will complete a transaction.
+This is extremely low, and if done correctly, checkouts should be converting at a rate of around 50%.

 Progress Bar

 At the top of checkout pages is one of the more crucial elements known as the checkout "Progress Bar".
-Figure 1 is a wireframe of what a best practice progress bar looks like on a desktop screen, and Figure 2 is the mobile version.
+Figure 1 illustrates a wireframe of a best practice progress bar on a desktop screen, and Figure 2 shows the mobile version.

 Figure 1